philgyford/ansible-multi-django/README.md

 1. Add its config to `group_vars/all/apps.yml` (see below for options).
 2. Add its secret config to `group_vars/all/vault.yml` (see further below).
-3. If it uses a virtualenv and needs environment variables set, create a `roles/apps/templates/env_appname.j2` file (replacing `appname` in the filename).
+3. If it uses a virtualenv, create a `roles/apps/templates/env_appname.j2` file (replacing `appname` in the filename) to hold the environment variables.
 4. If you want a custom Nginx config file, copy `roles/apps/templates/nginx_site_config_default.j2` to `roles/apps/templates/nginx_site_config_appname.j2` and customise that. **NOTE:** Not currently working, see [this issue](https://github.com/philgyford/ansible-multi-django/issues/9).
 5. To use with Vagrant, set a synced folder for each app in the `Vagrantfile`.
 6. Check your Django site's file structure matches that outlined below.